n2cholas/shapecheck/README.md

 ## Contributing

-This library uses pre-commit hooks to fix formatting and other issues.
+You can optionally use `pre-commit` to fix formatting and other issues.
 `pre-commit` is in the `requirement-dev.txt`, so it should already be installed.
 Set it up via: